-HCAI collects and publishes information on prescription drugs with a Wholesale Acquisition Cost (WAC) increase exceeding a specified threshold of 16% or more over a three year period as well as new drugs introduced to market in California with a WAC that exceeds the Medicare Part D specialty drug cost threshold.
-HCAI’s reporting is based on the drug product’s National Drug Code (NDC).
-For a full list of the information of WAC increases collected by HCAI, see the data format and file specifications.
+HCAI collects and publishes prescription drug cost information submitted to the department by drug manufacturers.
+Manufacturers are required to submit data to HCAI when they implement a Wholesale Acquisition Cost (WAC) increase exceeding 16% over a three year period, as well as when they introduce a new drug to market in California with a WAC that exceeds the Medicare Part D specialty drug cost threshold.

 Data Visualizations